andrealajawai/comp3011-cw2/README.md

 This project is a search engine tool for COMP3011 Web Services and Web Data.

-The tool crawls the website https://quotes.toscrape.com/, creates an inverted index of all words found on the pages, and allows users to search for words and phrases through a command-line interface.
+The search engine tool crawls the website https://quotes.toscrape.com/ which creates an inverted index of all words found on the pages.
+It also allows users to search for words and phrases from the stored index through a command-line interface.

 ---